 If we achieve our goal, we can ensure our citizens are prepared to succeed and our communities are poised to thrive.

-It’s our responsibility—as education, business, and civic leaders; parents and students; community members and elected representatives—to ensure all North Carolinians are ready for the future.
+It's our responsibility—as education, business, and civic leaders; parents and students; community members and elected representatives—to ensure all North Carolinians are ready for the future.
+A growing list of cross-sector community leaders and organizations, as well as our state's elected officials, have stepped up to make this goal a priority, and we look forward to working with them to support excellence in every corner of our state.

 of North Carolinians say it’s important for adults to have education beyond high school